caxsolindia/terraform-demo/README.md

-# terraform-demo
 # Terraform Infrastructure Setup
 This repository contains the Terraform code to set up an AWS infrastructure with the following components:

 # EC2 instance
-Custom VPC with 4 subnets ( 2 Public & 2 Private) <br>
+1. Custom VPC with 4 subnets ( 2 Public & 2 Private) <br>
-Installation of basic software on the EC2 instance <br>
+2. Installation of basic software on the EC2 instance <br>
-Attachment of the public subnet to the EC2 instance <br>
+3. Attachment of the public subnet to the EC2 instance <br>
-Attachment of a role to the EC2 instance with S3 access <br>
+4. Attachment of a role to the EC2 instance with S3 access <br>
-Creation of an RDS database <br>
+5. Creation of an RDS database <br>
-Attachment of the RDS database to the private subnet <br>
+6. Attachment of the RDS database to the private subnet <br>
-Configuration of the RDS database security group to allow access from the EC2 instance <br>
+7. Configuration of the RDS database security group to allow access from the EC2 instance <br>
-Mapping of the EC2 instance with a Load Balancer <br>
+8. Mapping of the EC2 instance with a Load Balancer <br>

 # Prerequisites